Is your Ford Ranger brake feeling soft due to a faulty brake hose? Learn how to fix the problem by replacing the brake hose of your Ford Ranger.

-- Remove the 13mm bolt that secures the brake hose to the brake caliper.
+- Remove the 13mm bolt that secures the brake hose to the caliper.

 - Disconnect the brake line from the brake hose at the frame.

-- Remove the metal clip from the brake hose in order to remove the brake hose from the car.
+- Remove the metal clip from the brake hose to remove the brake hose from the car.

 - Connect the brake hose to the brake line.